Bedroom count

 Takeaway

-The median rent for all rentals in Sweetwater, FL is equal to the median rent in Brownsville, FL.
+The median rent for all rentals in Sweetwater, FL is 39% higher than the median rent in Brownsville, FL.

 Explore rent trends in neighboring markets